 Those first questions assume failure; here are better questions to ask:

 Consistent execution won’t eliminate hard decisions.
-But it greatly decreases drastic swings in strategy and hard cuts by systematically driving core warehouse management and performance.
+However, it greatly decreases drastic swings in strategy and hard cuts by systematically driving core warehouse management and performance.

 This is the very reason a strong process-based inventory execution system exists.
 Deposco’s warehouse management software, for example, provides supply chain data analytics-driven decisions to continuously drive the process you’ve designed – optimizing every order, every pick, consistently.